 Oath revamps it’s Header Bidding Tech for Mobile Apps

 The waterfall is drying up all over the web.
-Recently, Oath released its new version of Super Action to conduct bidding auction parallely with SSP.
+Recently, Oath released its new version of Super Action to conduct bidding auction parallelly with SSP.

 Previously, One by AOL would host an auction for its own demand through SDK and then, send the winning bid to developer SSP to compete with the auction conducted there.
 The winner would get the placement.

-Now, Super Auction can run parallely along with developer SSPs, which, in turn, increases competition and reduced technical burden a bit for developers, said Patrick McCormack, Oath’s VP of publisher sales.
+Now, Super Auction can run parallelly along with developer SSPs, which, in turn, increases competition and reduced technical burden a bit for developers, said Patrick McCormack, Oath’s VP of publisher sales.